eu-digital-green-certificates/dgca-validation-service/README.md

 This repository contains the source code of the EU Digital COVID Certificate Validation Service.

-Validation service can validate eu digital covid certificates for travel and booking services using business rules from [dgca-businessrule-service](https://github.com/eu-digital-green-certificates/dgca-businessrule-service) and certificates from [dgca-verifier-service](https://github.com/eu-digital-green-certificates/dgca-verifier-service).
+The validation service can validate EU Digital Covid Certificates for travel and booking services using business rules from [dgca-businessrule-service](https://github.com/eu-digital-green-certificates/dgca-businessrule-service) and certificates from [dgca-verifier-service](https://github.com/eu-digital-green-certificates/dgca-verifier-service).

-The validation has complex work flow that involves
+The validation has a complex work flow that involves

    * [dgca-validation-decorator](https://github.com/eu-digital-green-certificates/dgca-validation-decorator) - additional service on travel system
    * [dgca-booking-demo](https://github.com/eu-digital-green-certificates/dgca-booking-demo) - travel system mock